No products in the cart.

 When it comes to Cymbidium orchid care, we can say that it’s easy.
 The plant is a resilient variety of orchids.
 They can tolerate cooler climates with a low humidity level but are still fussy to a point.

 This plant is native to the Southeast Asia regions of India, Nepal, and Thailand.
 You can also find it in East Asia, such as China.
 The foliage is an evergreen perennial of the Orchidaceae family.
-Gardeners get the plant for its gorgeous flowerets and it flowers well even indoors.
+Gardeners get the plant for its gorgeous flowerets and its flowers well even indoors.
 This plant will thrive outdoors too given the right amount of shade.

 The best part is that it can bloom for up to six weeks, yeah!
 You will find bunches of blossoms on the flower spikes.
 So you have to provide a cane for support as it gets heavy.
-You’ll find them blooming in warm temperatures in the day and when cold at night.
+You’ll find them blooming in warm temperatures during the day and when cold at night.

-Cymbidium Orchid Plant Care Basics
+Cymbidium Plant Care Guide